rajivsuting/MyKare_Health_Assignment/README.md

 # Admin Features:

-* Can get all users.
+* Can find all users.
-* Can get a particular user based on email id.
+* Can find a particular user based on email id.
 * Can access the details of different users.
 * Can delete a user based on email id.

 # User Features:

 * Register with the application and sign in.
-* Can get a particular user by email id;
+* Can find a particular user based on email id.